-- Employees shall report COVID-19 symptoms to their direct supervisor. - Employees may report COVID-19 hazards to their direct supervisor without fear of retaliation. - Employees should report violations of COVID-19 personnel safety protocols to their direct supervisor without fear of retaliation. - Employees have received information about accommodations available to them that address medical risks elevated by exposure to COVID-19. - Employees have received information about leaves and entitlements available through the California Family Rights Act (CFRA) (Appendix C).

-- Employees have received information about the availability of free COVID-19 testing in the Antelope Valley (Appendix B). - In the event that the District is required to provide intermittent testing to its employees due to a workplace exposure, outbreak, or by direction of the LADPH, we will provide the testing plan and inform affected employees of the reason for testing and the possible consequences of a positive test. - The District has secured intermittent testing through a contract with the City of Lancaster and through Valencia Branch Labs that allows the District to intermittently test all employees without health insurance at no cost to the employee. - The District regularly provides updates to all employees on the current status of work conditions, pandemic conditions, and the approach of the reopening of schools for inperson instruction.
+- Employees shall report COVID-19 symptoms to their direct supervisor. - Employees may report COVID-19 hazards to their direct supervisor without fear of retaliation. - Employees should report violations of COVID-19 personnel safety protocols to their direct supervisor without fear of retaliation. - Employees have received information about accommodations available to them that address medical risks elevated by exposure to COVID-19. - Employees have received information about leaves and entitlements available through the California Family Rights Act (CFRA) (Appendix C). - Employees have received information about the availability of free COVID-19 testing in the Antelope Valley (Appendix B). - Employees have access to an COVID ART kit upon request. - In the event that the District is required to provide intermittent testing to its employees due to a workplace exposure, outbreak, or by direction of the LADPH, we will provide the testing plan and inform affected employees of the reason for testing and the possible consequences of a positive test. - The District has secured COVID-19 testing through Valencia Branch Labs that allows the District to test all employees at no-cost to the employee. - The District has available ART kits that allow for rapid testing and results. - The District regularly provides updates to all employees on the current status of work conditions, pandemic conditions, and the approach of the reopening of schools for inperson instruction.